Andy Irons "2008 Surf Champion"

 A.I. was born in 1978 in Lihue, Kauai, the son of California-transplant Phil Irons.
 He began surfing at eight-years-old, and was followed quickly by his younger brother Bruce.
 Irons still resides in Kauai, and recently married longtime girlfriend Lyndie.

 Known for his fast, explosive surfing and a renegade attitude, Irons’ popularity as a surf star was confirmed by the public with two Surfer Poll Awards (2002, 2003).
 Each winter he can be found consistently riding the best waves on Oahu’s North Shore.
-From mammoth barrels, to freakish aerial wizardry, to a rock-solid mental state during competition, A.I. is a perennial World Title threat and will continue to be for many years to come.
+From mammoth barrels, to freakish aerial wizardry, to a rock-solid mental state during competition, A.I. was a perennial World Title threat.
+Irons died on November 2, 2010.